 It would help if you worked on building a small emergency fund, and for this, $1000 is a good place from where you can start.
 Once you get that, make it your objective to create a bigger fund than before, such as $2000.
 Typically you wish to have a backup of around three to six months of your expenses.

-If you’re not able to pay anything more, at least initiate making the minimum payments.
-Those minimum payments do not benefit you in real progress while managing debts.
+If you’re not able to pay anything more, atleast initiate making the little payments.
+Those little payments do not benefit you in real development when managing debts.

 It provides a good position to your account, which ignores late fees.
 When you forget to make a payment, it becomes more challenging to catch up, and as a result, your account could turn out to be a default one.